tiiuae/sc-mesh-secure-deployment/README.md

 ./configure.sh -c
 ```

+Please note that when the configuration is complete **the node will reboot** and automatically connect to the BATMAN-adv L2 network.
+You now have three options:

+1. Leave the client as a L2 router with BATMAN-adv.
+2. Set a secondary wlan interface as a WiFi Access Point to allow you to connect STA devices to the network.
+3. Set a secondary wlan interface to connect to a WiFi AP and act as gateway.

-### Setup a Client as an Access Point
+### Setup a Client as an Access Point / Gateway

-To set your client up as an access point, the configuration script has an *-ap* option that allows you to either **connect to** or **create** an access point.
+To set your client up as an access point, the configuration script has an *-ap* option that allows you to either **connect to** or **create** an Access Point.
 Run the configuration script as follows...

 ```bash
 ./configure.sh -ap
 ```

-### USage
+### Usage
-On the server-side open a web browser and type...
+On the server open a web browser and type...

 ```bash
 http://127.0.0.1:5000